kyma-project/kyma/docs/kyma/docs/036-inst-custom-component-installation.md

 type: Installation
 ---

-Since Kyma is a modular tool, you can remove some components so that they do not install together with Kyma.
+Since Kyma is modular, you can remove some components so that they are not installed together with Kyma.
 You can also add some of them after the installation process.
-Read this document to learn how.
+Read this document to learn how to do that.

 ## Remove a component

 >**NOTE:** Not all components can be simply removed from the Kyma installation.
 In case of Istio and the Service Catalog, you must provide your own deployment of these components in the Kyma-supported version before you remove them from the installation process.
 See [this](https://github.com/kyma-project/kyma/blob/master/resources/istio-kyma-patch/templates/job.yaml#L25) and [this](https://github.com/kyma-project/kyma/blob/master/resources/service-catalog/charts/catalog/values.yaml#L3) documents accordingly to check the currently supported versions of Istio and the Service Catalog.

-To disable a component from the list of components that install with Kyma, remove this component's entries from the appropriate file.
-The file depends on whether you install Kyma from the release or from sources, and whether you install Kyma locally or on a cluster.
+To disable a component from the list of components that you install with Kyma, remove this component's entries from the appropriate file.
+The file differs depending on whether you install Kyma from the release or from sources, and if you install Kyma locally or on a cluster.
 The version of your component's deployment must match the version that Kyma currently supports.

 ### Installation from the release